davidrthorn/cross_reference/README.md

 Cross Reference scans the document for labels and numbers them sequentially based on their position in the document.
 So if there are three figures in a document, Cross Reference numbers them 1, 2, and 3 as it goes down through the document.
 If you moved the second figure in your document to the beginning, Cross Reference would detect this and relabel it *figure 1* instead of *figure 2*.

-Cross Reference also applies the user's choice of text and style to labels.
+Cross Reference also applies your choice of text and style to labels.
 For example, you might choose to format figure labels as Figure 1, *Fig. 1* or FIGURE-1.

 #### References